antoinecarme/xeon-phi-data/README.md

 Data for Intel Xeon-Phi base server used in PyAF tests

 These data are for an Asrock 2U4N-F/X200 server with 4 Nodes.
-Each node has one Xeon-Phi Knights Landing 7210 CPU.
+Each node has one Xeon-Phi Knights Landing 7210 CPU with 64 cores and 256 threads.

 I will add here the info used to configure this server when installing debian and running pyaf tests/benchmarks